geotools/geotools/docs/developer/conventions/code/style.rst

         *    Lesser General Public License for more details.
         */

-  The above code reflects a file that was created in 2011 and explicitly contributed to the GeoTools project (the Open Source Geospatial Foundation is our legal entity holding the copywrite).
-The file is being made available under the LGPL License (which we include in our project documentation).
+  The above code reflects a file that was created in 2016 and explicitly contributed to the GeoTools project (the Open Source Geospatial Foundation is our legal entity holding the copywrite).
+The file is being published by OSGeo using an LGPL License (which we include with our source code and in our project documentation).

 * The header for all demo code is::